wp-plugins/nextgen-facebook/readme.txt

 `
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML+RDFa 1.0//EN" "http://www.w3.org/MarkUp/DTD/xhtml-rdfa-1.dtd">
 `
-= Q. Why does the Facebook "Like" button flyout get clipped (or doesn't show)? =
+= Q. Why does the Facebook "Like" button flyout get clipped? =

 **A.** This is a known issue with the JavaScript code Facebook uses.
 If the "Like" button is placed near the edge of an HTML element with the overflow property set to hidden, the flyout may be clipped or completely hidden when the button is clicked.
 This can be remedied by setting the overflow property to a value other than hidden, such as visible, scroll, or auto.
 For example: